hashicorp/terraform-provider-hcp/docs/resources/boundary_cluster.md

 ### Required

 - `cluster_id` (String) The ID of the Boundary cluster
-- `password` (String, Sensitive) The password of the initial admin user
+- `password` (String, Sensitive) The password of the initial admin user.
+Note that this may show up in logs, and it will be stored in the state file.
 - `username` (String) The username of the initial admin user

 ### Optional